def-SpaceBar/anylookup/README.md

 - In order to use the module "Wordlist Enumeration", you need to add a list of subdomains to the "subdomains.txt" file thats created when you first run the script.

+To-do:
+- Finish writing the function that saves the output of each enumeration to the "anylookup_results" folder

 Known Issues:
 - SE Enumeration gives duplicate results